-Medicare Supplement Plans—also known as Medigap—help cover the out-of-pocket costs that Original Medicare (Parts A and B) doesn’t, including deductibles, copayments, and coinsurance.
+Medicare Supplement Plans - also known as Medigap - help cover the out-of-pocket costs that Original Medicare (Parts A and B) doesn’t, including deductibles, copayments, and coinsurance.
 These plans give you more predictable coverage, fewer financial surprises, and the freedom to see providers without network restrictions.

-What Medicare Supplement Plans Cover
+What Medicare Supplement Plans Cover:

 Medigap plans are standardized, meaning the benefits stay consistent across insurers.
 These plans help cover:

-• Medicare Part A and B deductibles
+• Medicare Part A deductibles, daily co-pays & Part B co-insurance

-• Coinsurance and hospital costs beyond day 60
+• Co-insurance and Hospital costs beyond day 60

 • Excess charges from doctors who don’t accept Medicare’s standard rates